9 common misconceptions about clinical trial participation

 Reality: Some clinical trials measure the effectiveness of a potential new treatment against a placebo, but not all trials use one.
 Some trials test a potential new treatment against the existing standard of care.

-Cancer trials never use a placebo, always the standard of care.
 In some trials, if the treatment is working, it's offered to all participants during the trial.

 It's important to ask whether or not a placebo is being used.
 Patients who receive the placebo are very important to research, but it's always understandable if you consider the risks and benefits and decide a trial isn't right for you.